 5. Social media customer response time and rate

 If you are going to have a presence on social media, you need to ensure that you have a mechanism to participate in a dialogue with your customers.
 If your customers leave a review, whether positive or negative, you need to respond 100% of the time.
 If a user posts a question on your page, then you need to answer it 100% of the time.
 If your customer posts a comment on your social media page, you need to acknowledge it 100% of the time.

 Not only do you need to do this, but you need to pay attention to how long it takes for you to do so.
 As a rule of thumb, the sooner you respond, the better.
 And when you can, be sure to respond in 24 hours or less.

 If your business doesn’t yet have a presence on social media, the time is now to change that.
-Getting set up on social media sites such as Facebook, Instagram and Pinterest, to start, is easy to do.
+Getting set up on social media sites such as Facebook, Instagram, Twitter, and Pinterest, to start, is easy to do.
 And if you are in the B2B space, then LinkedIn is another excellent place to set up shop.
 But even before you set up your accounts, take some time to really define what you’re going to do, why you’re doing it, and ultimately how you can measure the performance of your investment.
 Doing social media right is not an easy task.
 But it can be easier if you have a plan and goals to work toward.

 Most Popular Articles

 Seeing Favicons in Your Google Search Results?
 Here’s Why…

 Have you noticed anything different in your Google Search results lately?
 Google added tiny favicon icons to its organic search results in January.
 It was…